-- The Government should act on implementing the proposed improvements to Australian Charities and Not-forprofits Commission (ACNC) legislation to further red-tape reduction and streamline charity regulation. - A roadmap should be developed for achieving a streamlined and consistent Not for Profit (NFP) regulatory framework in Australia. - Ensure sufficient funding arrangements are in place to assist NFPs and charities carry out essential services to support the most vulnerable members of Australian society as we emerge from the pandemic. - The Government should provide support to assist the NFP sector to build the capability and capacity to invest in the most appropriate technologies for their business, make greater use of social media, and establish or make greater use of online platforms.
+- The Government should act on implementing the proposed improvements to Australian Charities and Not-for-profits Commission (ACNC) legislation to further red-tape reduction and streamline charity regulation. - A roadmap should be developed for achieving a streamlined and consistent Not for Profit (NFP) regulatory framework in Australia. - Sufficient funding arrangements should be in place to assist NFPs and charities carry out essential services to support the most vulnerable members of Australian society as we emerge from the pandemic. - The Government should provide support to assist the NFP sector to build the capability and capacity to invest in the most appropriate technologies for their business, make greater use of social media, and establish or make greater use of online platforms.